lizTheDeveloper/g-p-t/lesson_plan.md

 * What happens if we choose to use global variables rather than local variables?
 What if some other code uses the same variable names you do? (eg. name, location)
 * Why don't we just console.log everything, rather than using return?
 * What would happen if we tried to call a function inside of another function?
+* Even if we're defining a function that is only one line, how might this make our code easier to read?